The Research Behind

 Everything We Teach

-Every claim in Her Guide is grounded in peer-reviewed research, clinical guidelines, and evidence from tens of thousands of women.
-This page is where we show our work.
+Every claim in Her Guide is grounded in peer-reviewed research, clinical guidelines, and evidence from tens of thousands of women across decades of longitudinal study.
+This is where we show our work.

 Your Body Didn't Break.
 The Rules Changed.

-Week 1 covers estrogen, progesterone, cortisol, and sleep โ the foundation of everything that follows.
-Here is the research behind what Kaia describes.
+Week 1 covers estrogen, progesterone, cortisol, and sleep — the foundation of everything that follows.
+Research basis for what Kaia describes in lessons 1 through 3.

 - NIH Office of Research on Women's Health.
 Menopause and the brain.
 Available at: orwh.od.nih.gov.